informalsystems/quint/doc/quint.md

   --invariant    invariant to check: a definition name or an expression
                                                     [string] [default: ["true"]]
-  --seed         random seed to use for non-deterministic choice        [string]
+  --seed         random seed to use for non-deterministic choice        [string] --mbt          (experimental) whether to produce metadata to be used by
+                 model-based testing                  [boolean] [default: false]
 ```

  - If there are no critical errors (e.g., in parsing, typechecking, etc.), the